-Noro Town is located on New Georgia Island which is the largest island in the Western Province of the Solomon Islands with an area of 2.037km2 (Figure 8).
+Noro Town is located on New Georgia Island which is the largest island in the Western Province of the Solomon Islands with an area of 2.037km2 (Error!
+Reference source not found.).
 The island is approximately 85km long and 41km wide and forms part of the boundary of the New Georgia Sound.
 New Georgia is a volcanic island, surrounded in some places by coral reef deposits which are partly elevated to form raised barrier reef enclosing some reef on the north, and partly drowned to form a submerged barrier towards the south.
 The highest point is Mount Masse with an elevation of 860m.

-Figure 8: Geographic location of New Georgia Island and Munda Town
+Figure 22: Geographic location of New Georgia Island and Munda Town

-Noro Town (Figure 9) is located on the western side of New Georgia, towards the northern end, approximately 20km away from Munda Airport (MUA).
+Noro Town Figure 22 is located on the western side of New Georgia, towards the northern end, approximately 18km away from Munda Airport (MUA).

-Figure 9: Location of Noro Town within the New Georgia group.
+Figure 23:Location of Noro Town within the New Georgia group